The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The number of meals you get in each The Farmer’s Dog food pack depends on the size of the dog.
 A tiny 6lb dog may get 8 meals/4 days per pack, whild a big dog may only get one meal per package.
 They neatly label the correct portion size on each package, so you never need to look for the amount online.

-Just Food for Dogs only offers one standard package size: 18 oz. for Fresh Frozen food and 12.5 oz. for PantryFresh.
+For most meals, Just Food for Dogs offers one standard package size: 18 oz. for Fresh Frozen food and 12.5 oz. for PantryFresh.
+The Large Breed Support meal comes in an 80 oz package.
 When you complete their feeding calculator, you are told how much to feed your dog each day.
 Note that this amount can be significantly different from one recipe to another as the calorie count varies greatly between recipes.

-Overall, the package sizes are roughly the same size, and neither are individually portioned as easily as Nom Nom or Ollie dog food, so your portioning will be about the same experience with both companies.
+Overall, the package sizes are roughly the same size, and neither is individually portioned as easily as Nom Nom Dog Food or Ollie dog food, so your portioning will be about the same experience with both companies.

 Winner: The Farmer’s Dog